 The ATLAS Collaboration at CERN has released new studies of the Higgs boson using 13 TeV data collected in 2015 and 2016.
 The results further corroborate the Standard Model nature of the Higgs boson, and open doors to fresh searches for new physics.

-“ATLAS is moving beyond the more straightforward Higgs boson analyses,” says ATLAS Higgs working group convener, Fabio Cerutti.
+“ATLAS is moving beyond the more straightforward Higgs boson analyses,” says ATLAS Higgs working group convenor, Fabio Cerutti.
 “The abundance of Run 2 data has allowed us to study the Higgs boson in rare and experimentally challenging interactions, and examine its properties with improved precision.
 Not only are we learning more about the Standard Model, we are challenging the limits of the theory, providing measurements of comparable precision.”

 Precision, Precision, Precision